Foods not to feed to Bearded dragons

 Insects that should not be fed to Bearded dragons

 When it comes to feeding invertebrates, the options should rather be limited to commercially available insects and the occasional pinkie mouse.
-Wild caught insects can either be poisonous, poisoned, have hard/dangerous exoskeletons and often carries parasites.
-Fresh Fly ants can be fed with caution.
-Fireflies, centipedes, butterflies, bees, houseflies, ants and wild maggots and insects that excretes nasty smelling scents should especially be avoided.
+Wild-caught insects can either be poisonous, poisoned, have hard/dangerous exoskeletons and often carries parasites.
+Fresh flying ants can be fed with caution.
+Fireflies, centipedes, butterflies, bees, houseflies, ants and wild maggots and insects that excrete nasty smelling scents should especially be avoided.

 Greens that should not be fed to Bearded dragons

-The problem often lies with feeding greens (plant related food groups) to Bearded dragons.
+The problem often lies with feeding greens (plant-related food groups) to Bearded dragons.
 We love to experiment a bit with fruits, vegetables, flowers and leafy plants.
-This group can have items that is either unhealthy, poisonous or even lethal.
+This group can have items that are either unhealthy, poisonous or even lethal.
 Some greens can be fed in limited quantities with other greens, while others should rather be avoided.
 For a list of safe greens also see what greens to feed Bearded dragons.

-With only a very few exceptions, it is generally assumed that if a plant (the leafs, fruit and/or the roots) is not fit for human consumption, it should not be fed to Bearded dragons in any form.
-This includes all plants that is known to be poisonous.
+With only a very few exceptions, it is generally assumed that if a plant (the leaves, fruit and/or the roots) is not fit for human consumption, it should not be fed to Bearded dragons in any form.
+This includes all plants that are known to be poisonous.

 Parts of plants that grow in your garden should almost always be avoided.
 Even if a garden plant is known to be safe for humans, caution must be taken with Bearded dragons.
 Greens that are fit for human consumption, but definitely not for Bearded dragons are Avocados, Beetroot tops, Elderberry, Jack-in-the-Pulpit, Juniper, Onions (and garlic) and Rhubarb.
 This list also contains greens that can be safely consumed by other animals, but not by Bearded dragons.
 These include Acorns, Lettuce and Spinach.